samjulien/blog/_posts/2018-08-31-developing-real-time-web-applications-with-server-sent-events.markdown

 export default App;
 ```

 As we can see, we added an event handler to the `onmessage` property of the `eventSource` object in the `componentDidMount()` method.
 The `onmessage` property points to an event handler that will be called when an event comes from the server.
 In our case, the assigned event handler calls the `updateFlightState()` method to update the component `state` with the data sent by the server.
 Each event carries data in the `e.data` property represented as a string.
-For our application, the data will be a JSON string that represents updated flight data, as we will see in next section.
+For our application, the data will be a JSON string that represents updated flight data, as we will see in the next section.

 Although we can't test the application yet (we still have to create our backend and send events from it), our React application is now ready to handle server-sent events.
 Not hard, huh?